- SOFIA Overview

 Wednesday, May 01, 2019 - 3:30pm PDT

 The most obvious method of studying extrasolar planets - directly imaging them alongside their parent star - is also the most difficult.
 Image contrasts exceeding a billion to one, at subarcsecond separations, are required to detect an analog of our solar system in reflected starlight.
 Following the charge of the Astro2010 decadal survey, the NASA Exoplanet Exploration Program (ExEP) is tasked with developing the technology and precursor science needed to realize the goals of directly imaging Earth analogs and characterizing their atmospheres for habitability and the presence of life.
-In this talk I will review the history of efforts to image extrasolar planets; the methods that can be used, and technical challenges that must be met to image and characterize Earth analogs; the role of exoplanet imaging on the WFIRST mission; and how ExEP and the broader community are working to make a "New Worlds" space telescope into a ready option for the 2020 decadal survey.
+In this talk I will review the history of efforts to image extrasolar planets; the methods that can be used, and technical challenges that must be met to image and characterize Earth analogs; the role of exoplanet imaging on the WFIRST mission; and what the HabEx and LUVOIR mission concepts would be capable of, if one was selected by the 2020 decadal survey.